j-easy/easy-random/README.md

 The method `EasyRandom#nextObject` is able to generate random instances of any given type.

-# What is this EasyRandom API?
+# What is this EasyRandom API ?

 The `java.util.Random` API provides 7 methods to generate random data: `nextInt()`, `nextLong()`, `nextDouble()`, `nextFloat()`, `nextBytes()`, `nextBoolean()` and `nextGaussian()`.
 What if you need to generate a random `String`?
 Or say a random instance of your domain object?